LironHazan/npm-dependencies-mcp/README.md

 }
 ```

-This configuration allows you to:
-1. Connect Cursor to your running MCP NPM Dependencies server
-2. Access key analysis commands directly from the Cursor interface
+This configuration connects Cursor to your MCP NPM Dependencies server, allowing you to run analysis commands and make natural language queries directly from your editor.
-3. Make natural language queries about your dependencies without leaving your editor

 To use this integration:
-1. Start the MCP NPM Dependencies server
+1. Start the MCP server
-2. Configure Cursor to use the MCP configuration above
+2. Configure Cursor with the MCP configuration
-3. Access commands through Cursor's command palette
+3. Access commands via Cursor's command palette

 ## Examples